jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 #### Solar-noon error

-Imagine an Earth perfectly divided into 24 time zones of uniform width where civil time at the center of each zone is synchronized with solar mean time.
+Imagine an Earth perfectly divided into 24 time zones of uniform width, where each zone's civil time is synchronized with solar mean time at its central meridian.
 On such an Earth, using civil noon rather than today's local solar noon would introduce at most 46 minutes of error, or about 12°.

 But we don't live on such an Earth.
 The reality is that time-zone boundaries are irregular and most countries observe daylight saving time.
 So civil time